truealamino/desafio/README.md

 # Desafio

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.2.
+And belongs to a challenge of Becomex

 ## Development server

+Clone into folder EC2_SERVER of the docker image
-Run `ng serve` for a dev server.
+RUN `npm install` to install the project and get the node_modules Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding